northwest-knowledge-network/MILES-DataMap/README.md

 **Run Update Script**

 * When the database is changed, the update script must be run.
-The system uses a cached version of the data at PHP-Apache/PHP/data.json for performance enhancements.
-However, when the database is first populated, or changed in any way, then the update script must regenerate this data.json file and save it.
+The system queries the database, then saves a JSON representation of the data at PHP-Apache/PHP/results.json for performance enhancements.
+However, when the database is first populated, or changed in any way, then the update script must regenerate this results.json file and save it.

 To update the data used by the graph, run (on Mac, Linux, and non-Docker Toolbox installations on Windows):